mallamsiddiq/scripts/get max possible tressure from rubbery/README.md

 # what's in the .py

+## Yes!!, the scripts
 I solved the problem and wrote it inside a script called waje.py file attached in the submission.
 The python script contains two part: the main function that returns the value given the array of houses and the test part to test the function against test cases

+## Problem Statement

+There are n houses built in a line.
+A thief wants to steal the maximum possible money from these houses.
+The only restriction the thief has is that he can’t steal from two consecutive houses, as that would alert the security system.
+How should the thief maximize his stealing?
+Given a number array representing the wealth of n houses, determine the maximum amount of money the thief can steal without alerting the security system.

 ## Methodology: